jiangxh1992/PlanetWar/ASTEROID WAR Documentation TOC.md

 ### 6.1 About cocos game engine

 Cocos is one of the most popular 2d game engine and the original version is cocos2d-iphone, which is specially used for iphone game development with objective-c.
-[Cocos2d-x][cocos] is a opensource and cross-platform version of that, developer can easily develop 2d game and even 3d game now with C++ or javascript and can easily plant the game to almost all the platforms like iOS, Android, WP and PC platforms(MAC, Windows, Linux etc.).The framework of the cocos2d-x game engine can be seen form the picture below, and here we develop our game on iOS platform with C++.
-In this app, we will use several class and methods of
+[Cocos2d-x][cocos] is a opensource and cross-platform version of that.
+By using Cocos2d-x, developer can easily develop 2d game and even 3d game now with C++ or javascript and can easily plant the game to almost all the platforms like iOS, Android, WP and PC platforms(MAC, Windows, Linux etc).The framework of the cocos2d-x game engine can be seen form the picture below, and here we develop our game on iOS platform with C++.
+In this app, we will use several class and methods of Cocos2d-x.
-Cocos2d-x.

 ![cocos1](http://img.blog.csdn.net/20161205184543664)
 ![cocos2](http://img.blog.csdn.net/20161205191026419)
 <p align="center">